The Canada Post strike impacts charities like ours. Donate online today to help support vulnerable youth.

 Covenant House Vancouver is committed to advancing reconciliation with First Nations and Indigenous communities.
 We acknowledge, with gratitude, that our work takes place on the ancestral and unceded traditional territories of the xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations.
 We recognize the importance of working to advance reconciliation between Indigenous and non-Indigenous people here and across Canada.

-In Canada, homelessness effects Indigenous Peoples at a massively disproportionate rate compared to other groups.
+In Canada, homelessness affects Indigenous Peoples at a massively disproportionate rate compared to other groups.
 We understand the role that land ownership has played in oppressing Indigenous Peoples and are actively improving our processes and actions to support and uplift the Indigenous communities.

-Below is an overview of our work with Indigenous youth in fiscal year, 2024 (July 2023-June 2024).
+Here are some key stats regarding our work with Indigenous youth in fiscal year 2024 (July 2023-June 2024).

 Indigenous Youth at CHV

-155 Indigenous Youth served across all programs at CHV
+155 Indigenous youth served across all programs at CHV

 26% of youth that accessed our Drop-In Centre or were supported by Outreach are Indigenous

-40 Indigenous Youth stayed in our Crisis Program
+40 Indigenous youth stayed in our Crisis Program

 Case Management Stats

-89% of Indigenous Youth improved or maintained their capacity to manage housing
+89% of Indigenous youth improved or maintained their capacity to manage housing